Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Results and Discussion

-The exchange-correlation field cannot, in fact, exert a global torque on the magnetization vector.
-In panel {\bf (a)} the external magnetic field ${\bf B}$ is applied along three different directions ($x$ in the upper plot, $y$ in the middle and $z$ in the lower plot).
-This produces perfectly oscillatory dynamics with only the component along the field axis that remains static.
-In the lower plot, the field is applied along the spin polarization direction $z$; therefore, the atom has no dynamics.
-In panel ({\bf b}) we do not change the magnetic field direction and instead change the amplitude and we keep the direction fixed along $x$.
-In the upper figure, the magnetization module $|{\bf M}_\Omega|$ remains constant over time and the dynamics is fully coherent, since there is no source of dissipation.
-In the other two graphs we compare the $y$ and $z$ components of ${\bf M}_\Omega$.
-In panel ({\bf c}) we compare ${\bf M}_\Omega$ along the $y$ axis for different values of the amplitude of the magnetic field with a sinusoidal function $A\sin(\omega_{\rm B}t)$.
-The value of the oscillation frequency $\omega_{\rm B}$ is fitted to the dynamics in real time.
-In panel ({\bf d}) the fitted value of $\omega_{\rm B}$ is shown for different values of the magnetic field amplitude.
-The linear relation between frequency and magnetic field is perfectly reproduced with a factor $2$ consistent with Eq.~(\ref{Eq:MOmega}).
+Fig.~\ref{fig:H-extB}a shows the dynamics of the magnetic moment when the external magnetic field \(\mathbf{B}\) is applied along three different directions.
+As expected, this produces perfectly oscillatory dynamics with only the component along the field axis that remains static.
+When the field is applied along the spin polarization direction \(z\), the atom has no dynamics.

+In Fig.~\ref{fig:H-extB}b we keep the magnetic field direction fixed along the \({\rm x}\) axis and change its amplitude instead.
+The magnetization module \(|\mathbf{M}_\Omega|\) remains constant over time and the dynamics is fully coherent, since there is no source of dissipation.
+Meanwhile, the \({\rm y}\) and \({\rm z}\) components of \({\bf M}_\Omega\) show the oscillatory behavior, with a frequency that changes with the intensity.
+As shown in Fig.~\ref{fig:H-extB}c we can perfectly fit a sinusoidal function \(A\sin(\omega_\text{B}t)\) to the magnetization (in the \({\rm z}\) direction) for each value of the intensity.
+In Fig.~\ref{fig:H-extB}d we plot the fitted value of \(\omega_\text{B}\) for the different values of the magnetic field amplitude.
+The linear relation between frequency and magnetic field is perfectly reproduced with a factor \(2\) consistent with Eq.~(\ref{eq:MOmega}).

-\subsubsection{bulk \ce{NiO}}
+\subsubsection{Bulk \ce{NiO}}